 Optional, but highly recommended!
-Consider painting your bookend bases as well, it will make them look jazzier, If you have rocks painting them traditionally may be a little harder because they will be so bumpy, but you can use spray paint which will be fun and easier.
+Consider painting your bookend bases as well, it will make them look jazzier, If you have rocks painting them traditionally may be a little harder because they will be so bumpy, I used this brand as it is one of my favorites that I used on my sculptures.

 Step two – Assemble your chosen objects.
 You can group them, if they’re small objects, stagger them, in a unique pattern.
 Be sure you’re satisfied with the group before you glue it down.

 Step Three – Glue your objects of choice together; starting with the objects directly on the base.
-My boy going fishing sculpture is sitting atop a “pier” I also made out of Sculpey.
+My boy going fishing sculpture is sitting atop a “pier” I also made out of Sculpey – the Original, white type, that I later painted a nice brown color.

-(Make sure you use a good strong waterproof glue like E6000 for best results, or a hot glue gun.)
+(Make sure you use a good strong waterproof glue like E6000 for best results, I do not like hot glue guns for heavier or nonporous objects, it tends to eventually come undone.)

 Let the object/base set up and cure for a few days.
 Later on I recommend that , .you varnish your bookends to preserve your work.

 Enjoy your new bookends!
 Easy-peezy right?
 You bet!
 Anything can be art if it wants to, right?
 Now your nighttime reading collection is in a great place.